jecki/DHParser/documentation_src/manuals/ebnf.rst

 non-match.
 It does not stop short at the location of the error as might be assumed!
 Therefore, the resume-rule has to pass the beginning of the list before the error occurred, again.
+With skip-directives this is different, because skip-directives try to catch up within a series-parser and not after a series-parser has failed.

 Programming fail-tolerant parsers can be quite a challenge.
 DHParser's @skip- and @resume-directives help separating the code for fail-tolerance from the